 Unlike the original, the port to Skyrim also allows for some new features such as fast travel and the addition of quest markers, but the team have stated that they intend to remain true to the original Morrowind experience, and keep the gameplay designed in such a way that you could easily play with these features turned off;

 You will be able to use fast-travel and quest markers because they come with the Skyrim engine.
 However it will still be quite possible to play through the entire game without them.

 The player will be able to mouse over locations that have been mentioned in dialogue by NPC characters, and set custom markers on the map, and the different variations of quest markers and fast travelling will apparently be configurable in the final product.

-Also of interest is the UX, while it obviously retains Skyrim's dialogue system and interface, it has been given a little facelift, with the color scheme being modified to a blue and gold color to match the style of Morrowind.
+Also of interest is the UX, while it obviously retains Skyrim's dialogue system and interface, it has been given a little facelift, with the colour scheme being modified to a blue and gold colour to match the style of Morrowind.

 You can check out the trailer above, and stay tuned to GameFront from both the Skywind and Skyblivion projects this as we learn about it.

 There are no comments yet.
 Be the first!